 Who Gets into Stanford GSB?

 Yes, it certainly can feel a bit unfair.
-At this stage in the game, you can’t change where you went to college, and you may or may not have time (or the desire) to switch jobs.
+At this stage in your life, you can’t change where you went to college, and you may or may not have time (or the desire) to switch jobs.
 So, does that mean you should give up on your dream of attending one of these top programs?
-We’re not in the business of sugarcoating things – the chances of getting into HBS or the GSB are small for even the most qualified applicant.
+We’re not in the business of sugarcoating things – the chances of getting into HBS or the GSB are small for even the most qualified applicants.

 We are in the business, however, of helping applicants increase their chances.
 And we think this research can be used to help you do exactly that.
 Here are our four actionable takeaways from the research about who gets into Stanford GSB and HBS: